An Interpretable, Controllable Time-Varying IIR Denoiser for On-Device Assistive Hearing: Methodology

 \subsection{Time Varying IIR Filter Cascade}

 The filtering stage employs a differentiable cascade of second-order IIR filters (biquads).
 For frame $n$, the $k$-th biquad is defined by the transfer function:

 where $b^{(k, n)}_i$ and $a^{(k, n)}_i$ are the feedforward and feedback coefficients predicted for the whole frame.
 We parameterize the filters using three properties: gain ($g$), quality factor ($q$), and center or cutoff frequency ($f_0$).
 We map these attributes to the filter coefficients $\textbf{a}, \textbf{b}$ using the same formulae as in \cite{styletransfer} to obtain the desired frequency response shapes.
+Because these RBJ formulae apply $a_0$-normalization with a bounded quality factor, both poles of every section lie strictly inside the unit circle for any predicted $(f_0, q, g)$, so stability is structural.
+Empirically the worst-case pole radius across the $6.8$M biquad sections emitted on the 824-file test set is $0.9998$, so the cascade cannot become unstable.

-Our chain consists of a low frequency suppression filter, 33 band-pass resonant filters and a high frequency roll-off.
-To constrain the optimization search space, the cutoff frequencies of the two bounding filters are restricted to the intervals $[20, 60]$ Hz and $[12000, 22000]$ Hz, respectively, effectively biasing them to suppress low-frequency rumble or high-frequency hiss.
-The remaining 33 filters are distributed to maximize resolution in the speech range.
-We employ a hybrid spacing strategy: bands are linearly spaced with a bandwidth of approximately 50 Hz up to 1000 Hz to capture the fundamental frequencies of speech, after which the bandwidths progressively widen to cover the higher formants efficiently.
+Our chain consists of a low-frequency suppression filter, 33 band-pass resonant filters, and a high-frequency roll-off.
+To constrain the optimization, each band $k$ has its center frequency $f_0^{(k)}$ bounded to a per-band interval $[f_\text{min}^{(k)}, f_\text{max}^{(k)}]$.
+The two bounding filters are restricted to $[20, 60]$\,Hz and $[12000, 22000]$\,Hz, which biases them toward suppressing low-frequency rumble and high-frequency hiss.
+The 33 inner bands follow a hybrid spacing: their intervals tile the spectrum linearly with a width of about 50\,Hz up to 1\,kHz, to resolve the fundamental frequencies of speech, and then widen geometrically above 1\,kHz to cover the higher formants with fewer bands.
+The choice of 35 sections balances spectral resolution against the per-sample cost of the cascade; the band count and spacing are fixed design choices, and a systematic ablation over them is left to future work.